-- m.
-For example, the number of Black Americans who have died during the COVID-19 pandemic is exceedingly disproportionate to that of other Americans. - n.
-Black Americans are also viewed as a threat by many in the United States, which often leads to unnecessarily combative and violent confrontations with police officers in the country. - o.
-While only accounting for 13 percent of the United States population, Black Americans are killed in over 25 percent of police-related shootings, often while unarmed and not committing violent offenses. - p.
+- n.
+Black Americans are also viewed as a threat by many in the United States, which often leads to unnecessarily combative and violent confrontations with police officers in the country. - While only accounting for 13 percent of the United States population, Black Americans are killed in over 25 percent of policerelated shootings, often while unarmed and not committing violent offenses. - p.
 While many in New Jersey may believe this does not relate to the experiences of Black Americans living in the State, they would be wrong, as New Jersey has a long history of racism and discrimination. - q.
 One example is in schools where, even to this day, the vast majority of Black children in the State attend schools that are over 70 percent minority, segregating them from the white children in the State. - r.
-Designating Juneteenth as a State holiday may shed a light on the daily life experiences of Black Americans in this State and lead to progress, as the time has long passed for Black Americans to feel safe and equal in the United States. - s.
-Juneteenth can simultaneously serve as a reminder of how Black Americans are often the last to benefit from good news in this country and a promise to eliminate this gap in the future. \mathbf{l}^1

-1[2.]
-1. Section 25 of P.L.2008, c.89 (C.11A:6-24.1) is amended to read as follows:

-- 25. a.
-Paid holidays granted to all State government employees each calendar year shall be limited to the following: - (1) January 1, known as New Year's Day; - (2) the third Monday in January, known as Martin Luther King's Birthday; - 36 (3) the third Monday in February, known as Washington's Birthday, which shall be known and celebrated as Presidents Day in this State; - 39 (4) the day designated and known as Good Friday; - 40 (5) the last Monday in May, known as Memorial Day; - 41 (6) 1[June 19, known as] the third Friday in June, 1 Juneteenth 42 Day; - [(6)] (7) July 4, known as Independence Day; - [(7)] (8) the first Monday in September, known as Labor Day; - [(8)] (9) the second Monday in October, known as Columbus 46 Day;
+Designating Juneteenth as a State holiday may shed a light on the daily life experiences of Black Americans in this State and lead to progress, as the time has long passed for Black Americans to feel safe and equal in the United States. - Juneteenth can simultaneously serve as a reminder of how Black Americans are often the last to benefit from good news in this country and a promise to eliminate this gap in the future.
+11 - 1[2.]
+1. Section 25 of P.L.2008, c.89 (C.11A:6-24.1) is 33 34 amended to read as follows: - 25. a.
+Paid holidays granted to all State government employees each calendar year shall be limited to the following: - (1) January 1, known as New Year's Day; - 38 (2) the third Monday in January, known as Martin Luther King's Birthday; - 40 (3) the third Monday in February, known as Washington's 41 Birthday, which shall be known and celebrated as Presidents Day in 42 this State; - (4) the day designated and known as Good Friday; 43 - (5) the last Monday in May, known as Memorial Day; - (6) 1[June 19, known as] the third Friday in June, 1 Juneteenth 45 46 Day; - 47 [(6)] (7) July 4, known as Independence Day;